French

 i) Students not placed in FSL220H1 or higher by the Placement test must first complete FSL122H1 before starting this program.

-ii) Students exempted from any of the required FSL courses must replace the relevant courses with appropriate FRE or FSL courses.
+ii) Students exempted from any of the required FSL courses based on placement test result or Department decision must replace these with the equivalent number of credits of additional FSL or FRE courses.

 French Language and Literature Specialist (Arts Program) - ASSPE1295